 5. Secure data in use: Comprehensive DLP tools can monitor and flag unauthorized user behavior, e.g., unauthorized privilege escalation on an app.

 6. Data leak detection: If data leak prevention strategies fall through, fast remediation is crucial to avoiding a data breach.
 Effective data leak detection tools can scan the open and deep web for data exposures, including S3 buckets and GitHub repositories, enabling faster removal of potential breach vectors.

 6. Encrypt All Data

 Cybercriminals may find it difficult to exploit data leaks if the data is encrypted.
 There are two main categories of data encryption - Symmetric-Key Encryption and Public-Key Encryption.

 While encrypted data may stump amateur hackers, capable cyber attackers could decrypt the data without a decryption key.
 For this reason, data encryption shouldn't be the sole data leak prevention tactic but should be used alongside all the methods in this list.

 Your confidential data could currently be accessed by users that don't require it.
 As an initial response, all permissions should be evaluated to ensure access isn't being granted to authorized parties.

 Once this has been verified, all critical data should be categorized into different levels of sensitivity to control access to different pools of data.
 Only trustworthy staff with essential requirements should have access to highly sensitive data.

-This privileged access assignment process may also surface any malicious insiders that are facilitating sensitive data exfiltration.
+This privileged access assignment process may also identify malicious insiders facilitating sensitive data exfiltration.

 Sending risk assessments will prompt vendors to strengthen their cybersecurity efforts, but without a monitoring solution, remediation efforts cannot be confirmed.